CelesNeba/Healthcare-data-analysis-/README.md

 ### Tools used

-	MySQL – data storage, joins, KPI queries
+•	MySQL: Data storage, joins, KPI queries

- Jupyter Notebook (Python) – data validation, feature engineering, EDA
+• Jupyter Notebook (Python): Data validation, feature engineering, EDA

- Power BI – executive dashboards & storytelling
+• Power BI: Executive dashboards & storytelling

+###STEP 1: Define Business Questions

+This analysis  will answer healthcare questions such as:

+### Operational

+o	What is the average length of stay (LOS) by diagnosis and department?

+o Which departments are over capacity?

+### Quality of care

+o Which diagnoses have the highest 30-day readmission rates?

+o Are outcomes improving over time?

+### Financial

+o What diagnoses and departments drive the most revenue?

+o Where are insurance reimbursement gaps?

+### STEP 2: Data Model (Healthcare-Realistic Schema)

+Tables I  will create

+• patients

+• admissions

+• diagnoses

+• procedures

+• billing

+• providers

+### STEP 3: MySQL Database Schema

+### STEP 4: Generate synthetic healthcare data